 TimkenSteel (TMST) Gains As Market Dips: What You Should Know

-Heading into today, shares of the maker of steel large bars and seamless mechanical tubing had gained 0.31% over the past month, lagging the Basic Materials sector's gain of 7.06% and the S&P 500's gain of 5.85% in that time.
+Heading into today, shares of the maker of steel large bars and seamless mechanical tubing had gained 6.95% over the past month, outpacing the Basic Materials sector's gain of 5.04% and the S&P 500's gain of 0.17% in that time.

 TimkenSteel will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.80, up 86.05% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $338.4 million, up 23.68% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $338.4 million, up 23.68% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.55 per share and revenue of $1.38 billion.
-These totals would mark changes of +10.59% and +7.27%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.55 per share and revenue of $1.38 billion, which would represent changes of +10.59% and +7.27%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for TimkenSteel.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 7.58% higher within the past month.
-TimkenSteel is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+TimkenSteel currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, TimkenSteel is currently trading at a Forward P/E ratio of 6.37.
-This represents a premium compared to its industry's average Forward P/E of 4.34.
+Looking at its valuation, TimkenSteel is holding a Forward P/E ratio of 6.85.
+This represents a premium compared to its industry's average Forward P/E of 4.68.

 Click to get this free report